 The Technology Department, on the other hand, concentrates on network infrastructure, connectivity, information security, hardware support, non-Google software support, data management, the PowerSchool student information system and the Mastery Manager student growth module.
 The department reports to Mr. James Jennings, Assistant Superintendent for Finance & Operations/CSBO.

 For more information about the Technology Department, please click here.

 Full 1:1 implementation at EPHS took place at the start of the 2018-19 school year.
 Elm became 1:1 in January 2019.
 Each student at those schools is equipped with an internet-connected Chromebook.
 All students receiving Chromebooks must agree to the terms of the District's Chromebook Policy.

-In addition to the use of Chromebooks and other internet-connected devices, Google educational tools and apps will saturate the District, with Google Classroom operating at all grade levels by 2019-20.
+In addition to the use of Chromebooks and other internet-connected devices, Google educational tools and apps have saturated the District, with grades 3-12 using Google Classroom.
+(Grades K-2 use Seesaw.)

-As noted above, G Suite for Education is District 401's preferred suite of educational apps.
-Our teachers and administrators began to receive training in these apps in 2016 as part of the District Technology Initiative.
+As noted above, Google Workspace for Education Fundamentals is District 401's preferred suite of educational apps.
+Our teachers and administrators have received training in these apps since 2016 as part of the District Technology Initiative.

 This training, provided by the IT Department, enables our teachers to institute best practices for technology in their classrooms and help our students become proficient digital learners.